NSolooki/DocumentStore/README.md

 #### 1. Update HashTableImpl

   - Implement array doubling on the array used in your HashTableImpl to support unlimited entries.
-Don't forget to re-hash all your entries after doubling the array!
+Do not forget to re-hash all your entries after doubling the array!
-  - Add a no-arguments constructor to HashTableImpl if you didn't already have one.
+  - Add a no-arguments constructor to HashTableImpl if you did not already have one.

 #### 2. Add Undo Support via a Command Stack